pagkly/Zed/Investopedia3/Variability Definition.md

 ## Special Considerations Variability in Investing

-One measure of reward-to-variability is the [Sharpe ratio](https://www.investopedia.com/terms/s/sharperatio.asp), which measures the excess return or risk premium per unit of risk for an asset.
+One measure of reward-to-variability is the [[Sharpe ratio]](https://www.investopedia.com/terms/s/sharperatio.asp), which measures the excess return or risk premium per unit of risk for an asset.
 In essence, the Sharpe ratio provides a metric to compare the amount of compensation an investor receives with regard to the overall risk being assumed by holding said investment.
 The excess return is based on the amount of return experienced beyond investments that are considered free of risk.
 All else being equal, the asset with the higher Sharpe ratio delivers more return for the same amount of risk.